MaDo-DoMa/MaDo-DoMa/README.md

 - 👋 Hi, I’m @MaDo-DoMa
 - 👀 I’m interested in ...
 Teleinformatic
 - 🌱 I’m currently learning ...
-C++, Python
+C++, Python, Java
 - 💞️ I’m looking to collaborate on ... students like me
 - 📫 How to reach me ...  on message